 - The patient is on Furosemide >80g PO bid

 - The patient is on Torsemide >=40mg daily

 Under New York Heart Association (NYHA) Functional Classification, Class III-IV are moderate to severe symptoms.
 Class III is defined by marked limitation in activity due to symptoms, such as walking short distances, and is comfortable only at rest.
 Class IV symptoms are defined by severe limitations.
 These patients are mostly bed-bound and experience symptoms even while at rest.

 Any single clinical marker- hospitalizations, escalating diuretic requirements over time, or progressive intolerance to neurohormonal therapy – is sufficient to initiate timely evaluation for advanced therapy.

-Waiting too long to refer can result in serious and permanent damage that might have been avoided.
+Waiting too long to refer for advanced heart failure care can result in serious and permanent damage that might have been avoided.